contact@mongoliainc.com

 A number of public and private partnerships exist on road and railroad construction projects, ultimately helping to boost coal exports:

 The Government of Mongolia has a plan to enhance the country’s railway system.
-Three major railway projects were completed in 2022, and more are in the pipeline.
+In 2023 alone, three major railway projects were completed, and more are in the pipeline.

 1. Tavan Tolgoi - Zuunbayan railway project

-The construction of Tavantoloi – Zuunbayan route finished and trial transportation began.
-It is expected to have annual capacity of 15 million tonnes of freight with the potential to double.
+The railway along the Tavantolgoi – Zuunbayan route is expected to have annual capacity of 15 million tonnes of freight with the potential to double.

 2. Tavan Tolgoi - Gashuunsukhait railway project